Y108/txtnm/README.md

 ## Main concept

-Replacing text characters, some of which can be several bytes in size, with smaller amount of data, using maps. <br>
+Replacing text characters, some of which can be several bytes in size, with smaller amounts of data, using maps. <br>
 For several thousand .txt files, this can make a relatively big difference.

 Example :